-On September 19, 2016, the United Nations General Assembly adopted a set of commitments to enhance the protection of refugees and migrants.
-These commitments are known as the New York Declaration for Refugees and Migrants.
-The New York Declaration reaffirms the importance of the international refugee regime and represents a commitment by Member States to strengthen and enhance mechanisms to protect people on the move.
-It paves the way for the adoption of two new global compacts in 2018: a global compact on refugees and a global compact for safe, orderly and regular migration.
+On September 19, 2016, the United Nations General Assembly unanimously adopted the New York Declaration for Refugees and Migrants.
+The New York Declaration reaffirms the importance of the international refugee regime and contains a wide range of commitments by Member States to strengthen and enhance mechanisms to protect people on the move.
+It has paved the way for the adoption of two new global compacts in 2018: a global compact on refugees and a global compact for safe, orderly and regular migration.

 In adopting the New York Declaration, Member States:

 - expressed profound solidarity with those who are forced to flee;

 - reaffirmed their obligations to fully respect the human rights of refugees and migrants;